Thank you for visiting the THAILAND HP Store

 In layman’s terms, resistive screens register (like the ones at the ATM) contact through pressure while capacitive screens (like your smartphone) register contact through electricity.
 Because the human body is a natural conductor of electricity, our fingertips are charged with electrical properties capable of altering capacitive touch screens.

 Enter the touch screen stylus.
-Using conductive materials like rubber or plastic, styluses can transmit the necessary electric field to make successful contact with a capacitive touch screen.
+Using conductive materials like rubber or plastic, styluses are able to transmit the necessary electrical field to make successful contact with a capacitive touch screen.

 Styluses engineered for resistive screen compatibility do not require any conductive properties.
 Because resistive screens register contact solely through physical pressure, resistive stylus pens can take many shapes and forms and use a wide array of non-conductive materials.